Product safety: Working Group

 The Minister for Small Business, Consumers and Corporate Responsibility, Margot James, asked for options and recommendations to improve the safety of white goods such as tumble dryers.

-The Group has now submitted five initial recommendations to Margot James, which she is carefully considering.
-These are:
+The Group submitted five initial recommendations to Margot James, which were:

 - greater coordination of product safety recalls and enforcement at the national level